What is a Bachelor of Communication Design?

 Subjects and units

-This course comprises of seven core subjects, eleven specialisation subjects and six elective subjects.
+This course comprises of eighteen core subjects and six elective subjects.
 Each subject involves 10 hours of study per week, comprising three hours of facilitated study and seven hours self-directed study.

 Visual Language of Design | DGDVL100